-In \cite{Hadar:2022xag}, the authors provided a construction of $sl(2,R)$, which involved two representations with the highest weight $1/4$ and $3/4$ respectively.
+In \cite{Hadar:2022xag}, the authors have proposed a construction of $sl(2,\md{R})$ which involved two highest-weight representations with the weights $1/4$ and $3/4$, respectively.
 These two towers of modes must be interwoven to form the entire QNMs.
 We aim to solve this perplexing ``two towers'' problem in the following construction.
-Firstly, by defining $\mathcal{N}(L_{\pm})$ to be the number of $a_-$ minus the number of $a_+$ in $L_{\pm}$, we require \be \mathcal{N}(L_-) = +1\,, \quad \mathcal{N}(L_+) = -1\,. \ee And $L_0$ should be of the form $a_{-}a_{+}+\hat{h}$ to satisfy the $sl(2,R)$ algebra \be [L_0,L_p]=-p L_{p}\,, \qquad (p=+,-)\,. \ee Adding $\hat{h}$ to the expression of $L_0$ is to give the correct highest weight.
-Then, by virtue of the Heisenberg algebra, we can always write the generators as
+Firstly, we define $\mathcal{N}(L_{\pm})$ to be the number of $a_-$ minus the number of $a_+$ in $L_{\pm}$.
+Then, we require \be \mathcal{N}(L_-) = +1\,, \quad \mathcal{N}(L_+) = -1\,. \ee To form an $sl(2,\md{R})$ algebra, $L_0$ should be of the form $a_{-}a_{+}+\hat{h}$ so that \be [L_0,L_p]=-p L_{p}\,, \qquad (p=+,-)\,. \ee Note that we add $\hat{h}$ to the expression of $L_0$ to give the correct highest weight.
+Then, by virtue of the Heisenberg algebra, the generators satisfying Eq.~\eqref{NN} can always be written as

 where $F(a_{-} a_{+}),G(a_{-} a_{+})$ are two functions constrained by

 Acting both sides of Eq.(\ref{eq121213}) on the state $\Phi^{(\text{NR})}_{mn}$, we obtain

 The general solution of the difference equation for $n F(n-1)G(n-1)$ is